tech-react-g01-a1-aug2023/course-requirements/README.md

 5. Introduction to Front-End Libraries and Frameworks
    - What is React?
-   - Advantages of React
+   - Benefits of React
    - React vs. Other Frameworks

-6. Essential Concepts before Learning React
+6. Key Concepts before Learning React
    - DOM (Document Object Model)
    - State and Props
    - Components